Palette with paint, a brush, cotton swabs, and two paint bottles sit between two finished abstract paintings on paper

 Paintbrushes, a cotton swab, a sliced carrot, and bottles of paint lie on a large piece of paper outlined with painter’s tape Hand using a sliced carrot to paint yellow dots on a black background Hand reaches into frame to finger-paint black dots onto the piece of paperPalette filled with paint and jar filled with dirty water rest on a piece of paper, hand uses a cotton swab to apply paint to the paper

-In the painting The Hill, Yayoi Kusama uses many small, highly repetitive gestures.
+In the painting The Hill, Yayoi Kusama used many small, highly repetitive gestures.
 For this project, you’ll make your own painting using lots of repetition!

-1. Gather your materials: You’ll need paper and paint; Q-tips, a paint brush, or another tool that makes dots (a carrot works great!); and tape to secure your paper (optional).
-To keep yourself and your work area clean, you may also want a smock (or old shirt) and a newspaper or a work mat.
+1. Gather your materials.
+You’ll need paper and paint, Q-tips, a paintbrush or another tool that makes dots (a carrot works well!), and tape to secure your paper (optional).
+To keep yourself and your work area clean, you may also want a smock (or old shirt) and a newspaper or work mat.

 2. Choose your colors.
 Choose a few colors to work with.
-You may want to choose a darker background color and bright contrasting colors for your dots, like Kusama used in The Hill.
-If you do choose a You might also simply select colors you like, and that’s okay, too!
-Note: If you chose to paint a background color, you may want to let it dry before adding your dots.
+You may want to choose a darker background color and bright contrasting colors for your dots, like those Kusama used in The Hill.
+You might also simply select colors you like—that’s okay, too!
+Note: If you choose to paint a background color, you may want to let it dry before adding your dots.

 3. Paint and repeat.
 Yayoi Kusama makes many repetitive gestures in her paintings, often very small dots.
-Use a Q-tip or a paint brush to make lots of dots on your paper.
-If you want a larger circle or a tool that’s easier for a young child to grasp, try a cut carrot or potato.
+Use a Q-tip or a paintbrush to make lots of dots on your paper.
+If you want to make a larger circle or find a tool that’s easier for a young child to grasp, try a cut carrot or potato.

 4. Use your fingers!
 Your fingers can also make dots.
 If you don’t mind a little mess, try walking your fingers across the canvas.
 Note: Children have very different reactions to the feeling of paint.
 Some children won’t want to touch it, and that’s perfectly fine.
 Other children will want to paint their bodies, and that’s up to the adult in charge!

 5. Repeat to infinity (or until you feel your painting is complete.)
 Adults, get some stress out and paint alongside your child!
-We did and it was a blast.
-Can you tell whose is whose?
+We did, and it was a blast.
+Can you tell whose painting is whose?